richardvancouver/R/README.md

 # R

-a  difference
+a  new difference

-I am a git newbee.
+I am a git newbee haha.